divnix/digga/API.md

 - `divnix/devos` (the lib)

-While flake-utils-plus exports a generic [`utils.systemFlake`](https://github.com/gytis-ivaskevicius/flake-utils-plus/blob/51cb739c9c9c2258bc70747eb7bc22975ae244bd/flake.nix#L37) user function and is restricted from including dependencies, devos-lib should export a `devos.systemFlake` kwithout such restrictions and that can include additional (eventually third-party mediated) generatros, such as `deploy-rs`, while implementing a strict superset of `utils.systemFlake` api and, on the other hand, a `devos.mkFlake` with importer amenities included and a slightly different api for convenience.
+While flake-utils-plus exports a generic [`utils.systemFlake`](https://github.com/gytis-ivaskevicius/flake-utils-plus/blob/51cb739c9c9c2258bc70747eb7bc22975ae244bd/flake.nix#L37) user function and is restricted from including dependencies, devos-lib should export a `devos.systemFlake` without such restrictions and that can include additional (eventually third-party mediated) generatros, such as `deploy-rs`, while implementing a strict superset of `utils.systemFlake` api and, on the other hand, a `devos.mkFlake` with importer amenities included and a slightly different api for convenience.

-Such function would have the following top level API
+### `devos.systemFlake`

 ```nix
 # devos.systemFlake